Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Beta-chorionic gonadotropin is a glycoprotein secreted by the syncytial layer of trophoblast during pregnancy.
-It supports the activity and existence of the yellow body, stimulates the development of the embryoblast.
-Excreted in the urine.
-Detection in serum or urine serves as a method for early diagnosis of pregnancy and the pathology of its development.
-Oncology is used to control the treatment of trophoblastic and germinogenic tumors.
+Beta-chorionic gonadotropin is a glycoprotein secreted by the syncytial layer of the trophoblast during pregnancy.
+It maintains the activity and existence of the corpus luteum, stimulates the development of the embryoblast.
+It is excreted in urine.
+Detection in serum or urine serves as a method for early diagnosis of pregnancy and pathology of its development.
+In oncology, it is used to monitor the treatment of trophoblastic and germ cell tumors.

-The concentration of beta-chorionic gonadotropin in the blood and its excretion in the urine increase already on the 8th day after fertilization.
-In daily practice, it is recommended to evaluate the dynamics of changes in the concentration of beta-chorionic gonadotropin.
-At the initial stages of physiological pregnancy, the concentration of beta-chorionic gonadotropin in the blood plasma increases 2 times every 1.98 days; An increase in the level of chorionic gonadotropin by less than 66% in 48 hours in 85% of cases indicates ectopic pregnancy or spontaneous miscarriage.
-Elevated concentrations of beta-chorionic gonadotropin in the blood in the absence of ultrasound signs of pregnancy (both in the uterus and outside it) serve as an indication for diagnostic laparoscopy.
-However, it should be borne in mind that with interrupted tubal pregnancy, the concentration of beta-chorionic gonadotropin in the blood quickly comes to normal.
-More than 95% of women with ectopic pregnancy have a positive beta-chorionic gonadotropin test.
-Only in a very small part of women with an ectopic pregnancy in a screening test, the test result is negative, although in a quantitative analysis they still detect an increase in the concentration of beta-chorionic gonadotropin.
+The concentration of beta-chorionic gonadotropin in the blood and its excretion with urine increase as early as the 8th day after fertilization.
+In everyday practice, it is recommended to evaluate the dynamics of changes in the concentration of beta-chorionic gonadotropin.
+At the initial stages of physiological pregnancy, the concentration of beta-chorionic gonadotropin in the blood plasma increases 2-fold every 1.98 days; an increase in the level of chorionic gonadotropin by less than 66% over 48 hours in 85% of cases indicates an ectopic pregnancy or spontaneous abortion.
+An increased concentration of beta-chorionic gonadotropin in the blood in the absence of ultrasound signs of pregnancy (both in and outside the uterus) serves as an indication for diagnostic laparoscopy.
+At the same time, it should be borne in mind that in case of an interrupted tubal pregnancy, the concentration of beta-chorionic gonadotropin in the blood quickly returns to normal.
+More than 95% of women with ectopic pregnancy have a positive beta-chorionic gonadotropin test result.
+Only a very small proportion of women with ectopic pregnancy have a negative test result on screening, although they still have elevated beta-chorionic gonadotropin levels on quantitative analysis.

-Difficulties in diagnosing arise in those cases when the data of objective examination do not allow to determine the presence of pregnancy, and with ultrasound can not accurately determine the localization of pregnancy.
-In such cases it is necessary to determine the quantitative concentration of beta-chorionic gonadotropin in serum.
-If the level of beta-chorionic gonadotropin reaches 5000-6000 IU / ml, then ultrasound examination of the pelvis should look for an intrauterine pregnancy.
-In most cases, in women with ectopic pregnancy, the concentration of beta-chorionic gonadotropin in the serum does not exceed 3000 U / ml.
-The high content of chorionic gonadotropin in the blood or urine is very likely to indicate a uterine pregnancy.
+Difficulties in making a diagnosis arise in cases where objective examination data do not allow establishing the presence of pregnancy, and ultrasound examination cannot accurately determine the location of the pregnancy.
+In such cases, it is necessary to determine the quantitative concentration of beta-chorionic gonadotropin in the blood serum.
+If the level of beta-chorionic gonadotropin reaches 5000-6000 IU/ml, then an ultrasound examination of the pelvis should look for an intrauterine pregnancy.
+In most cases, in women with an ectopic pregnancy, the concentration of beta-chorionic gonadotropin in the blood serum does not exceed 3000 IU/ml.
+A high content of chorionic gonadotropin in the blood or urine most likely indicates an intrauterine pregnancy.